-8.1 Students who graduate from secondary schools could access the following pathways, based on their performance in the national examinations.
+8.1 Students graduating from secondary schools in 2026 and before could access the following pathways, based on their performance in the national examinations.
+Academic pathways for students who are graduating in 2027 and beyond are being revised and more information would be shared in due time.